hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2120

-or until you have a garden of date palm and grapevines, and you cause rivers to flow abundantly in their midst,
+or until you have a garden of date palms and grapevines, and you cause rivers to flow abundantly in their midst,

 # 2121